rizac/stream2segment/README.md

      ```
      (type `s2s process --help` for details)

-   - used as module to define custom plots to be visualized in the user browser
+   - used as module implementing custom plots to be visualized in the user browser
      as graphical user interface (GUI) of the downloaded waveforms:
      ```bash
      s2s show -c <config_file> -p <processing_module> ...